-Truck drivers certainly kept us going during the pandemic last year.
-Over 80% of goods consumed in the UK are moved around by HGV drivers.
-The job market for lorry drivers has never been better.
-We ask how much do lorry drivers earn in the UK, including the costs involved to train to become a lorry driver.
+Lorry drivers have certainly kept us going during the pandemic.
+Over 80% of goods consumed in the UK are moved around by HGV drivers and the job market for lorry drivers has never been better.
+In today’s post, we ask how much do lorry drivers earn in the UK, including the costs involved to train to become a lorry driver.

 Lorry drivers in the UK can earn a salary of around £23k to £40k per annum.
-Like most jobs, the bigger paid jobs come with more experience and bigger vehicles to navigate.
+Like most jobs, better pay comes with more experience and driving bigger vehicles.
 The more years of experience as a truck driver you have, the better the salary.
 Rates of pay are also determined by the type of goods you are transporting – hazardous equipment would offer a far greater rate of pay.
 Longer haul jobs would also be at the higher end of the pay scale.

 There are three main licenses, which determine the type of lorry and load you can work with.
-Depending on whether you will drive a bus or refuse lorry to a full blown trucker transporting goods internationally you will need different training and licenses.
+Depending on whether you will end up driving a bus, a refuse lorry or a huge lorry transporting goods internationally, you will need different training and licenses.

 What different types of lorry driver jobs are there?

 These can be broken into three very broad types:

 Local driving jobs (Category C Class licence – the most popular way to get started) – such as parcel deliveries, food deliveries and binmen.
 Local driving jobs tend to cover the same regular geographical area and have a number of drop-offs to make during the day.

 - Pros – you tend to work more regular patterns and get to know the route you cover.

 - Cons – you may feel under pressure to fit in all your deliveries within the required time.